homan-uppu/writing/Extreme asymmetry.md

 - Leverage.
 -

-I believe the reason isn't that the underlying asymmetry was different, but rather that
+I believe the reason isn't that the underlying asymmetry was different, but rather that it wasn't visible due to external factors.

 ...